 Change your Desktop back to Solaris and set the path to /stage.
 Make sure you are choose Houdini GL from the persp menu.

-Branch off a Reference node from the backdrop node and set its Display Flag.
-Set Reference File to \$HIP/geo/soccerball\sim.usd.
-Rename this node to soccerball\sim.
+Alt-drag the soccerball_anim Sublayer node and set its Display Flag.
+Set Sublayer File to \$HIP/geo/soccerball_sim.usd.

+Rename this node to soccerball sim.